antoine-de/mimirsbrunn/README.md

 2. Generate cosmogony file.

 If you haven't installed cosmogony yet, you need to do so now, by following the instructions [here](https://github.com/osm-without-borders/cosmogony).
-You can then transform the original OSM PBF file for Denmark (<p class="callout warning"> The following command must be typed in the directory of the cosmogony project</p>)
+You can then transform the original OSM PBF file for Denmark (The following command must be typed in the directory of the cosmogony project)

 ```
 cargo run --release -- generate -i /path/to/denmark-latest.osm.pbf -o denmark.jsonl.gz